varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^normuon]: [Li et al 2025](https://arxiv.org/abs/2510.05491) *NorMuon*
 [^adamuon]:[Si et al 2025](https://arxiv.org/abs/2507.11005) *AdaMuon*

-I like to view Muon a variant of a much simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
-SGDM udpates parameters using an exponential moving average (EMA) of gradients.
-Muon (MomentUm Orthogonalized by Newton-Schulz) modifies this by *orthogonalizing* the gradient EMA via a matrix-sign function.
-Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that keeps the gradient's directions but not their magnitude [^spectral].
+Let's consider how Muon differs from a much simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
+SGDM updates parameters using an exponential moving average (EMA) of gradients and, at each step, nudges the weights a small distance in the opposite direction of that averaged gradient.
+Muon (MomentUm Orthogonalized by Newton-Schulz) takes this same gradient EMA but *orthogonalizes* it via a matrix-sign function before applying the update.
+Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that keeps the gradient's directions but not their overall magnitude [^spectral].

-Adam (ADaptive Moment Estimation) also builds on SGDM, but in a different way: it tracks the EMA of squared gradients per parameter.
-The gradient EMA is divided by the squared-gradient EMA to produce a variance-corrected update.
+Adam (ADaptive Moment Estimation) also builds on SGDM, but in a different way.
+It keeps an EMA of the squared gradients for each parameter, and then forms a variance-corrected update by dividing the gradient EMA by this squared-gradient EMA.

-%% performs steps by computing the exponential moving average (EMA) of gradients.
-Adam (ADaptive Moment Estimation) additionally tracks the EMA of the norm of each parameter.
-Dividing by this second EMA gives us a variance-corrected update.  %%

 Variance correction is hypothesized to be useful in two distinct ways:
 1) Stochastic noise: At a fixed batch size, some features may be very noisy while other features will have high signal.
 Adaptivity allows noisier gradient estimates to get dampened, effectively giving each parameter its own adaptive learning rate.